rodsmade/Libft-42sp/README.md

 # Libft-42sp

-This is the entry project at [École 42](https://www.youtube.com/watch?v=GDHhpy9ANpk&ab_channel=42TheNetwork), in which students are challenged to recreate a set of functions from the classic standardized libC library and other supplementary functions.
-These functions will then be used throughout the course of the school's curriculum, instead of the standard ones.
+This is the entry project at [École 42](https://www.youtube.com/watch?v=GDHhpy9ANpk&ab_channel=42TheNetwork), in which students are challenged to recreate a set of functions from the classic standardised libC, and other supplementary functions.
+These functions will then be used throughout the school's curriculum, instead of the standard ones.

 The bonus part of this project comprises functions for the manipulation of singly linked lists.

-This project is also the first contact we have with `make` and `Makefile`, and the deliverable is the static library file `libft.a`.
+This project is also the first contact we have with `make` and `Makefile`, and besides the source code for each function and a Makefile, another deliverable is the static library file `libft.a`.

 ## Functions
-The functions written for libft can be clustered in 6 groups:
+The functions written for `libft` can be clustered in 6 groups:

 | Cluster | Functions |
 |---|---|